Nomad-Media/samples/nomad-samples/python/media_api/Readme.md

 ![](https://files.readme.io/fc089a0-image.png)

 Go to media_api.py and run the code.
-It should ask for your authentication token.
+It will prompt you for your authentication token.
 To find out how to generate you authentication token go [here](https://github.com/Nomad-Media/samples/blob/main/nomad-samples/js/account-authenticaton/Readme.md).
 Enter your authentication token into the terminal.

 ![](https://files.readme.io/50d5c2f-image.png)